flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### RemoveResourcePermission
-### Removes the permission for the specified principal from the specified resource.
+> Removes the permission for the specified principal from the specified resource.<br/>

 #### Input Parameters
 * `ResourceId` - _required_